tazjel/declaracad/README.md

 ## Import / export

-- Currently there is no import support (it's possible to import but ideally everything is written in code)
+- Currently there is no import support from other 3d types (it's possible to import but ideally everything is written in code)
-- Import 2D paths from SVG (ex Adobe Illustrator, Inkscape, etc..) can be imported and created used
+- Importing 2D paths from SVG (ex Adobe Illustrator, Inkscape, etc..) works great
-- Models can be exported to an stl file (see #1) but it's currently limited to one shape
+- Models can be exported to an stl file

 ![DeclaraCAD export to stl](https://user-images.githubusercontent.com/380158/34184975-d911c43c-e4f0-11e7-88ca-b52e6557ae83.gif)